 Some organizations choose a client database knowing they will need to hire a permanent administrator to manage it.
 Others seek platforms that are less complex to set up and use.
-It’s better to look for a simple interface without a lot of bells and whistles in most cases.
+It’s better to look for an intuitive interface and the option of expert implementation support.

 The best client platforms allow you to create customized reports so you can communicate information to outside parties or analyze your data in new ways.